ThanMatt/manga-update-checker/README.md

 Mauch is a NodeJS app that shows you the latest chapter and date of your favorite manga without opening your web browser.

 Just simply type in the manga you want to check and it will show you the information you need.

+A `txt` file, containing the data of the manga you searched, will be created.
+It is used to compare the data retrieved from the website *(mangareader.com)* and the data from the `txt` file to check if the manga has a new chapter.

 Must have Node JS installed in your machine.